onecompiler/cheatsheets/Figma.md

 ---
 title: figma (design tool)
-description: Figma is a cloud-based design tool that is similar to Sketch in functionality and features, but with big differences that make Figma better for team collaboration.Figma works on any operating system that runs a web browser.
-Macs, Windows PCs, Linux machines, and even Chromebooks can be used with Figma.
-It is the only design tool of its type that does this, and in shops that use hardware running different operating systems, everyone can still share, open, and edit Figma files.
+description: figma is a cloud-based design tool that is similar to Sketch in functionality and features, but with big differences that make figma better for team collaboration.figma works on any operating system that runs a web browser.
+Macs, Windows PCs, Linux machines, and even Chromebooks can be used with figma.
+It is the only design tool of its type that does this, and in shops that use hardware running different operating systems, everyone can still share, open, and edit figma files.
 created: 2022-10-26
 updated: 2022-10-26